 MEPSC shall be leading skill development initiatives in four key segments namely:-

-The Skills Council is being steered by senior industry captains and experienced thought leaders.
-Mr Sunil Kant Munjal, Sr Vice President, AIMA and Chairman The Hero Enterprise is leading this initiative as Chairman of the Council.
-Mr. Munjal is also a member of Prime Minister's Council on Trade & Industry and has been involved in areas of skill development, vocational training, CSR and tribal development.
-Col Anil Kumar Pokhriyal, (Retired) is the Chief Executive Officer of MEPSC.
-The MEPSC Board is comprised of several equally renowned and experienced business leaders, academicians, NSDC, AIMA and Ministry officials.
+The Council is being driven by senior industry leaders and seasoned professional leaders.
+Mr Sunil Kant Munjal, Immediate Past President, AIMA and Chairman of The Hero Enterprise is commanding this initiative as Chairman of the Council.
+Mr Munjal is also a member of Prime Minister's Council on Trade & Industry and has been committed in areas of skill development, vocational training, CSR and tribal development.

+Today among all the transitions, there is one Indian body that's encouraging the Indian managers to make the most of the new possibilities.
+One body that's acclimatizing the improved global perspective and implementing the Indian managers for it.
+One body that's ready for tomorrow is All India Management Association (AIMA).
 The All India Management Association (AIMA) was created as an apex body of professional management with active support of the Government of India and Industry in 1957.
 AIMA is a group- a body to pool management thoughts in the country, a forum to develop a national managerial ethos, an organisation to facilitate the furtherance of the management profession in the country.

-AIMA has established close linkages with over 3000 institutions and over 30,000 individual professionals directly and through network of the Local Management Associations.
-AIMA's activities include Distance management Education, management Development Programmes, National Events, Competitions, Research, Publication and Testing Services.
+AIMA is a federation of Local Management Associations (LMAs).
+AIMA today affiliates 62 LMAs across the country and 2 co-operating management associations i.e. Qatar Indian Management Association and Mauritius Management Association.
+AIMA has established close linkages with over 3000 institutions and over 30,000 individual professionals directly and through a network of the Local Management Associations.
+AIMA's activities include Distance Management Education, Management Development Programmes, National Events, Competitions, Research, Publication and Testing Services.

+AIMA is frequently co-opted by the Government on Specialised Committees.
+AIMA is an active member of the Asian Association of Management Organisations (AAMO), which is the Asia-Pacific regional body of the World Management Council (CIOS).
 AIMA maintains close links with a number of overseas professional institutions like the American Management Association, Chartered Institute of Management (UK), all the National Management Organisations in the Asia Pacific Region and St. Gallen University of Switzerland among others.